article

 More details here.

-2) Though this is only for Gmail and Yahoo users, we recommend that other mailbox users (like Outlook) also enforce this to avoid any future disruptions.
+2) Though this is only for Gmail and Yahoo users, we recommend that other mailbox users (such as Outlook) also enforce this to avoid any future disruptions.

-If you have questions, please reach your Customer Success Manager, or write to us at support@freshservice.com.
+If you have questions, reach out to us at

 Did you find it helpful?
 Yes No